Learn about Zero Trust Architecture

 You can create your own “self-signed” SSL Certificate for free, but there is no identity verification.
 Browsers will display ominous security warnings that a site is untrustworthy before allowing users to access a web site using a self signed certificate.
 This makes them impractical for a public facing web site.
 Because they are free they are frequently used in intranet labs to save money during web and systems development.

-These certificates are the lowest cost means of securing a website but do not provide authentication or validation of the business behind the website.
+These certificates are the lowest cost means of website security but do not provide authentication or validation of the business behind the website.
 Unlike EV and OV certificates, DV certs provide are validated and provisioned automatically via an online interface using a system of ‘challenge-response’ emails.
 If the site you are on is using a DV certificate then Dragon will change HTTPS to yellow and place a yellow alert symbol over the padlock.
 This is to inform you that the organization behind the website has not been authenticated so you may want to proceed with caution:

 These certificates include full business and company validation from a certificate authority using currently established and accepted manual vetting processes.
 Because of this requirement, these certificates provide significantly higher levels of trust and security than DV SSL certificates but are not validated to the stringent standards set by the CA/B forum and do not possess the ability to turn the address bar green in the latest browsers.
 If the site you on is using an OV certificate then Dragon will display the padlock and HTTPS in a green color.
 This is to inform you that the business behind the website has been validated and it is safe to proceed with any transaction: